soc/soc.me/_standards/base-uid.md

 ┗━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┻━┷━┷━┷━┛
 </div>

-... which is then converted to an ASCII string using the lexicographically-ordered Base64 alphabet ...
+<br>The bitstring is encoded as an ASCII string using the lexicographically-ordered Base64 alphabet
-`-0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz`
+`-0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz`.

-... resulting in 20 characters, of which 8 characters represent the time-component and 12 characters represent the randomness-component.
+This produces an ASCII string of 20 characters, of which 8 characters represent the time-component and 12 characters represent the randomness-component.

+#### Example

-For example, a *BaseUid* from the start of 2022 could be `ANjssJkyfa3H00J9ZPJG`.
+A *BaseUid* from the start of 2022 could be `ANjssJkyfa3H00J9ZPJG`.
 `ANjssJky` is the timestamp-component for `2022-01-01T00:00:00Z` and `fa3H00J9ZPJG` is the randomness-component that differs with each generated value, even if the point in time stays the same.